sanjaybardhan/poc-db/README.md

 - orders_2020
 - territory

-Step 2: Transformation – Customer Orders
-Script Name: Transformation1_Cust_Order
+Step 2: Transformation1 - Customers who have ordered more than one item Script Name: Transformation1_Cust_Order
 Joins customer and order data to create a Silver layer table.
-Insight:
-Customers who have ordered more than one item
+Insight: Customers who have ordered more than one item
+Table: workspace.transformation_layer.curated_totalorderquantity

 Step 3: Transformation – Products per Territory
 Script Name: Transformation2_Prod_per_Territory